Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 Don't forget to move the alignment classes from the header element to the container div element.

-And there you go, different ways of creating headers by using Tailwind CSS classes.
+And there you go, different ways of creating headers using Tailwind CSS classes.

 ### Thank you for reading, and let's connect!